wildpeaches/wildpeaches/src/_content/posts/2020-08-07-how-deep-is-that-pool.md

 It would be efficient to split the original 50 into maybe five groups of 10 people and to do pool testing again on each of these smaller pools.
 But efficiency might get in the way of practicality.
 You'd have to either get everyone from the original group back to take more blood samples (and who wants that?) or you'd have to use partial samples at each step and keep track of who was in each subset of the original.

-Usama Kadri from Cardiff University has developed a [linear algebra method](https://www.tandfonline.com/doi/full/10.1080/20476965.2020.1817801) that tests samples from the same person in different pools multiple times to identify infected people, but it requires automated testing methods that may not be available to many hospitals.
-You can read about his technique in the 7 Oct 2020 edition of [SciTechDaily](https://scitechdaily.com/simple-algebra-enables-faster-large-volume-covid-19-testing/).
-For now, I'll assume that at most two tests are run per person.

 Instead, consider splitting everyone's sample into two - one pooled and one retained for retesting if the pool is positive.
 If the pool test indicates the presence of COVID-19 then we'll run a retest on the second half sample for everyone in the pool.

 But how do you decide how many people to include in each pool?
 If you make the sample size too large then you increase the chance one or more of them is infected and you have to go back and test them all again anyway.
 If you make the pools too small then you might be running more tests than necessary.